coling/mqtt-status-updater/README.md

 The MQTT connection and loop could be made a bit nicer.
 With an established connection I could probably move away from a timestamp and instead use availability information of the writer to know when a computer might have just disappeared (laptop lid closed but no time to send status update)

 But for now, this serves it's purpose fine my needs.

+## License

+The work I have done is under the LGPLv3.
+I've not thoroughly checked the bits where I've copied code from the various sources cited in the code